DeathGumi/Website/README.md

 -Responsive buttons or animations
 -Can change cursor(thinking of using a cursor)
--Button animation(Signifier that button was pressed-page scrolls down or goes to next page-and color animation possibly)
+-Button animation(Signifier that button was pressed-page scrolls down or goes to next page-and color animation possibly) -Also can add a page talking about books currently reading/interests(Can combine in about section)

 Info: